tabreturn/tabreturn.github.io/_posts/2018-07-09-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

   </mfenced>
 </math>

 Run the sketch.
-The new yellow square is drawn `100` pixels further right and `80` pixels higher than the original.
+The new yellow square is drawn `100` pixels further right and `80` pixels closer to the top-edge than the original.

 <figure>
   <img src="{{ site.url }}/img/pitl04/transformations-matrices-translate.png" />